Skip to main content

 body_content'This is the content of the body'x

 categories[ "Red Category", "Green Category" ].
-Does not work at the moment, known issue on MS side
+Does not work at the moment, known issue at Microsoft.

 event_end'2022-10-20 08:00:00.000' (UTC datetime).
 Change event_end_timezone if this should be local timex